 The composition for the waste rock run-off was determined for each year of operations based on the expected proportions of waste rock mined with ore.
-The following table identified the concentration in solution for each of the elements modelled.
+Table 44 provides the composition of the waste rock run-off at year 10 of the operations phase.